dgc-network/dgc-core-TP/README.md

  - Client apps in GO, .NET, C++, and Java

 More ways you can contribute:
- - Bugs or issues: Report problems or defects found when working with simplewallet
+ - Bugs or issues: Report problems or defects found when working with dgc-wallet
  - Core features and enhancements: Provide expanded capabilities or optimizations
  - Documentation: Improve existing documentation or create new information
  - Tests: Add functional, performance, or scalability tests